+357 25 800 000

 Cyprus as a strategic choice for highly skilled professionals

-The February 2025 tax reform proposals, though not yet enacted, signal a commitment to enhancing an already competitive environment, introducing measures aimed at extending non-dom benefits, broadening residency eligibility and refining personal income taxation.
+With a well-established non-domicile regime and the recent alignment of its immigration rules with the EU Blue Card Directive, Cyprus already stands out as one of the most attractive EU jurisdictions for highly skilled professionals.
+Furthermore, the February 2025 tax reform proposals, though not yet enacted, signal a commitment to enhancing an already competitive environment, introducing measures aimed at extending non-dom benefits, broadening residency eligibility, and refining personal income taxation.

 Together, these developments underscore Cyprus’s unique positioning at the intersection of low-tax living and full EU mobility.
 For tech founders, asset managers, and internationally mobile professionals, Cyprus offers a framework that is both robust today and set to become even more compelling.